 • Cobalt is involved in the synthesis and absorption of vitamin B12, while its deficiency leads to a deficiency of this vitamin.

-Negative impact
+Negative Impact

 How to avoid negative influence:

-• try to buy organic products;
+• try to buy environmentally friendly products;

 The effect of altitude on immunity

-Negative impact
+Negative Impact

 • A decrease in atmospheric pressure leads to a jump in blood pressure and increases the risk of a heart attack.